Haitian Vodou: The nanchon

 Azaka is the lwa of crops and agriculture, usually addressed as "Papa" or "Cousin".
 His consort is the female lwa Kouzinn.
-Loco is the lwa of vegetation, and because he is seen to give healing properties to various plant species is considered the lwa of healing too.
+Loco is the lwa of vegetation, and because he is seen to give healing properties to various plant species is considered the lwa of healing.
 Ogou is a warrior lwa, associated with weapons.
 Sogbo is a lwa associated with lightning, while his companion, Bade, is associated with the wind.
-Danbala is a serpent lwa and is associated with water, being believed to frequent rivers, springs, and marshes; he is one of the most popular deities in the pantheon.
+Danbala is a serpent lwa associated with water, frequenting rivers, springs, and marshes; he is one of the most popular deities in the pantheon.
 Danbala and his consort Ayida-Weddo are often depicted as a pair of intertwining snakes.
-The Simbi are understood as the guardians of fountains and marshes.
+Guarding fountains and marshes are spirits called the Simbi.

 Usually seen as a fanmi rather than a nanchon, the Gede are associated with the realm of the dead.
-The head of the family is Baron Samedi ("Baron Saturday"); he is associated with the phallus, the skull, and the graveyard cross, the latter used to mark out his presence in a Haitian cemetery.
+The head of the family is Baron Samedi ("Baron Saturday"); he is associated with the phallus, the skull, and the graveyard cross, the latter used to highlight his presence in a Haitian cemetery.
 His consort is Gran Brigit, who has authority over cemeteries and is mother to many of the other Gede.
 The Gede regularly satirise the ruling authorities, and are welcomed to rituals as they are thought to bring merriment.
-The Gede's symbol is an erect penis, while the banda dance associated with them involves sexual-style thrusting, and those possessed by these lwa typically make sexual innuendos.
+The Gede's symbol is an erect penis, the banda dance associated with them involves sexual-style thrusting, and those possessed by these lwa typically make sexual innuendos.

 The lwa and the saints

 Most lwa are associated with specific Roman Catholic saints.
 These particular links rely on analogies between the respective functions of these figures; Azaka, the lwa of agriculture, is for instance associated with Saint Isidore the farmer.
-Similarly, because he is understood as the "key" to the spirit world, Papa Legba is typically associated with Saint Peter, who is traditionally depicted holding keys in Roman Catholic imagery.
+Similarly, as the "key" to the spirit world, Papa Legba is typically associated with Saint Peter, who traditionally holds keys in Roman Catholic imagery.
 The lwa of love and luxury, Èzili Freda, is associated with Mater Dolorosa.
 Danbala the serpent is often equated with Saint Patrick, who is traditionally depicted with snakes, or with Moses, whose staff turned into serpents according to the Book of Exodus.
-The Marasa, or sacred twins, are typically equated with the twin saints Cosmos and Damian.
+The Marasa, or sacred twins, are typically equated with the twin saints Cosmas and Damian.